darkf/die-yenu-die/README.md

 License
 ========

-This project is licensed under the terms of the Zlib license, the full text of which can be found in `LICENSE.txt`.
-By contributing to this project, you agree to license your contributions under the terms of the Zlib license.
+This project is licensed under the terms of the zlib license, the full text of which can be found in `LICENSE.txt`.
+By contributing to this project, you agree to license your contributions under the terms of the zlib license.